Mass Timber in Single-Family Homes (2024)

 Cost aside for the moment, could higher-quality buildings be enough to tip the scales?
 Timber Age Systems2 founder Kyle Hanson shares a concern about the durability of light frame buildings with MOD X3 founding partner Ivan Rupnik, though they come at the problem from different angles.
 Hanson says he is dismayed by the overall quality of housing in Durango, Colorado, an opinion he formed after years of working in real estate.
 He believes that high-quality mass timber homes will be an essential part of creating lasting financial security in his community.
 From a fabrication standpoint, Rupnik notes that the stability of most softwood lumber produced today does not integrate well with manufacturing assembly lines, which require material precision to run smoothly.
 Indeed, modular timber manufacturers across Europe, where the baseline construction analogues are sturdier than in the US, wouldn’t dream of framing with feisty dimension lumber.
 They reach for a shelf-stable laminated veneer product like Laminated Veneer Lumber (LVL).4

-Hanson and Rupnik both point to 1 promising answer to 2 major problems: the nation’s housing crisis, and the need to cut emissions in the carbon-intensive construction industry.
+Hanson and Rupnik both point to one promising answer to two major problems: the nation’s housing crisis, and the need to cut emissions in the carbon-intensive construction industry.
 It could lie in an industry wide shift from site-built to off-site construction.

 Let’s turn our attention back to cost competitiveness.
 We know that replacing concrete with solid wood often works for multifamily buildings, but for mass timber to compete with light framing, a major shift in thinking is required.
 Start-ups across the country are counting on off-site fabrication to find an advantage over light framing’s site-based vulnerabilities.
 The high material cost of mass timber, in many ways, is driving the need for multitrade modular solutions as a way to enter the market by moving the most time-consuming and riskiest parts of construction under cover.